-- a) There is a right of Appeal against an Assessment decision or, the Determination of a Board of Studies or Board of Examiners, or the decision of the Selection Committee (PGCE only) - b) A student may appeal against an assessment decision, or where a Board of Examiners has determined that a student should be excluded from further assessment, or should repeat or re-sit all or part of their study, or against the decision of the Selection Committee (PGCE only). - c) A student has the right of appeal to the Assessment Appeals Committee of Academic Board. - d) The basis of the appeal may only be made on one or more of the following grounds: - i) That the student's performance was affected by illness or other factors which he/she was, for valid reasons, unable to divulge before the assessment decision, or the Board's decision was taken.
-An appeal must be supported by medical certificates or other documentary evidence acceptable to the Assessment Appeals Committee of the Academic Board. - ii) That there is new and relevant evidence not previously taken into account. - iii) That the correct procedures for determining the student's case had not been followed, resulting in an unfair decision having been made. - e) Other types of complaint may be dealt with through the Student Grievance Procedure as outlined in the UCB Student Charter.
+- a) There is a right of Appeal against an Assessment decision, or the Determination of a Board of Studies or Board of Examiners, or the decision of the Selection Committee (PGCE only). - b) A student may appeal against an assessment decision, or where a Board of Examiners has determined that a student should be excluded from further assessment, or should repeat or re-sit all or part of their study, or against the decision of the Selection Committee (PGCE only). - c) A student has the right of appeal to the Assessment Appeals Committee of Academic Board. - d) The basis of the appeal may only be made on one or more of the following grounds: - i) That the student's performance was affected by illness or other factors which they was, for valid reasons, unable to divulge before the assessment decision, or the Board's decision was taken.
+An appeal must be supported by medical certificates or other documentary evidence acceptable to the Assessment Appeals Committee of the Academic Board. - ii) That there is new and relevant evidence not previously taken into account. - iii) That the correct procedures for determining the student's case had not been followed, resulting in an unfair decision being made. - e) Other types of complaints may be dealt with through the Student Complaints Procedure.